Back of House to Back to School: Judice Finishes Bachelor's Through Comeback Scholar Program

 "Being a professional forced me to stay organized,” she says.
 “I communicated with my professors constantly; I emailed them questions all the time.
 I always used the online forums.
 I over communicated so that I knew I wasn't missing anything.”

-She’s continued to apply those organizational skills in her role as communications and engagement manager for Downtown Lafayette Inc., where she oversees membership, stakeholder engagement, marketing, and events.
+She continues applying those skills in her role as communications and engagement manager for Downtown Lafayette Inc., overseeing membership, stakeholder engagement, and events.

 “It's very cool because I get to work closely with UL Lafayette,” she says.
 “We just had the Ragin' Cajun Downtown Alive, which I helped to plan and execute.
 So, I got to go meet with the whole team from UL Lafayette to get involved.”